jun7-shi/ASGrasp/README.md

 ## Contact
 If you have any questions, please open a github issue or contact us:

-Jun Shi: jun7.shi@samsung.cn, Yong A: yong.a@samsung, He Wang: hewang@pku.edu.cn
+Jun Shi: jun7.shi@samsung.com, Yong A: yong.a@samsung.com, He Wang: hewang@pku.edu.cn